IV Therapy at Home

 Some of the common reasons for home IV therapy:

-- Antibiotics that cannot be taken by mouth
+- Many antibiotics cannot be taken by mouth

-- Antibiotics that are more effective delivered by IV
+- Some antibiotics are more effectively delivered by IV

 - Patient-controlled analgesia pain relief